Dan-Nassirharand/dan.slidev/toolchains/intro.md

 # Linker

-- Uses a linker file and the object files to take all the relocatable code and create a final executable binary or library
+- Uses a linker file and the object files to take all the relocatable code and create a final executable binary
   - Resolves all the symbols in each object file
 - The linker file directs the linker where to place sections of code in memory.
   - A `map` file can be exported at link time to help the user know exactly where the code is addressed